OpenTechSchool/blog.opentechschool.org/_posts/2015-06-30-the-first-opentechschool-conference.md

 **there will be child care** (ping them).
 What more to ask for?

 Well, how about a free ticket?
-Hackership bought a few tickets to many and gives them away in a twitter contest: **show everyone what #OTSFamily looks like or means to you** by June 10th and win one of three tickets.
+Hackership bought a few tickets too many and gives them away in a Twitter contest: **show everyone what #OTSFamily looks like or means to you** by June 10th and win one of three tickets.
 You can find all details on [how to enter and win in the blog post][win tickets].
-Looking forward to amazing submission from the incredible Berlin crowd!
+Looking forward to amazing submissions from the incredible OpenTechSchool crowd!

 If you have any other questions, you can reach the organising team of the conference directly [on slack][].